Which Wellness Core Ninety-Five Percent Recipes Get

-Wellness Core 95% Percent canned dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Wellness Core 95% Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Wellness Core 95% Turkey and Spinach was selected to represent the other products in the line for this review.
+Wellness Core 95% Beef with Carrots was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Beef, water sufficient for processing, carrots, tricalcium phosphate, cassia gum, xanthan gum, ground flaxseed, potassium chloride, calcium carbonate, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride, magnesium sulfate